-In my opinion the basic guitar chord charts contain the 15 basic chords a beginner guitar player needs to know!
+This basic guitar chord chart contains the 16 basic chords a beginner guitar player needs to know!
 With these few chords you will be able to play most of your favorite songs.

-A song you learn later may have a new chord or two, which will be easy to learn once you grasp the basics.
+A song you learn later may have a new chord or two, which will be easy to learn once you know the sixteen essential guitar chords.

 If you are left handed, and are using a left handed guitar, you will find the Left Handed Guitar Chord Chart easier to use.
 The chart will open in a new re-sizable window, and can be used alongside these lessons.